firefly-iii/docs/new-docs/support/telemetry.md

 If enabled you can see and remove what Firefly III has collected in the Administration area of your Firefly III installation.

+## How do I enable telemetry?

+If you want Firefly III to collect and submit telemetry data, you must set the `SEND_TELEMETRY` environment variable to `true`.
+Telemetry will then be collected for all users.
+Make sure you notify other users that this is happening.

+You can change the environment variable by editing your `.env` file.
+If the variable is not in the file, just add it like so: `SEND_TELEMETRY=true`.

+If you're using Docker, you can do this by adding the telemetry environment variable to your docker run command: `-e SEND_TELEMETRY=true`.

+## How do I disable telemetry?

+Telemetry collection and submission is disabled by default.
+If you have enabled it before and want to disable it now, use `SEND_TELEMETRY=false` or remove the variable entirely.

+## Can I see the status of the telemetry collection in Firefly III?

+There is a page under Administration, Telemetry (`/admin/telemetry`) that shows you the status of the telemetry collection.

+## Can I see the collected telemetry and influence it?

+If telemetry is collected, the page under Administration, Telemetry (`/admin/telemetry/view`) that shows you how many records have been collected.
+You can view all records, but they are read-only.
+There are several options to manage the telemetry data.

+- You can submit the data, not having to wait on the cron job.
+- You can delete all (submitted) records.

+## What are types of data that can be collected?

+- "Feature flag".
+This tells me the value of a specific "flag".
+A flag could be the number of users, the PHP version, etc. See the overview below for more information.
+- "Recurring".
+Recurring telemetry values store a specific value ever *x* days.
+This type of telemetry is currently not used, however.

 ## What telemetry can be collected?

 What Firefly III collects and sends exactly is different for each version.